SSWConsulting/SSW.Rules.Content/rules/reduce-azure-costs/rule.md

 ![Figure: Azure Portal | Cost Analysis | Scoped Area Chart e.g. in February it was deployed and in August a marketing campaign caused more traffic](/area-chart.jpg)

-## Resource Group
+### Resource Group

-The cost of each resource group in the scoped area e.g the cost of the northwind website infrastructure
+The cost of each resource group in the scoped area e.g the cost of the northwind website infrastructure.

 Look at the most expensive resource group and try to reduce it.
 Ignore the tiny ones.

 ![Figure: Azure Portal | Cost Analysis | Resource Group Breakdown](/resource-groups.jpg)

-## Location
+### Location

-The cost of each location e.g. Australia East
+The cost of each location e.g. Australia East.

 If you have your applications spread across multiple locations, this chart can help figure out if one of those locations is costing more than others.
-Consider scaling each location to the scale of usage in that location. ⚖️
+Consider scaling each location to the scale of usage in that location ⚖️.

 ![Figure: Azure Portal | Cost Analysis | Location breakdown ](/locations.jpg)

-## Service type
+### Service type

-The cost of each service used e.g. Azure App Service
+The cost of each service used e.g. Azure App Service.

 If a specific service is costing a lot of money, consider if there is a service that might be better suited, or if that service can have it's consumption model adapted to better fit the usage levels.